-These symptoms are all activated by inflammation.
-Not to get too much into the science, but women with PCOS tend to have higher levels of oxidative stress, inflammatory cytokines and white blood cells (called lymphocytes and monocytes).
+These symptoms are all activated by inflammation in women with PCOS.
+Not to get too much into the science, but women with PCOS tend to have higher levels of oxidative stress, inflammatory cytokines, and white blood cells (called lymphocytes and monocytes).

-These guys are all triggered when there’s an inflammatory food in the body…one of them might be gluten.
+These guys are all triggered when there’s an inflammatory response to the food in the body…one of them might be gluten.
 If you suspect that you have a gluten intolerance, avoid gluten for 30 days and see how you feel!

 But how do we control it?